-The Department of Chemistry and Biochemistry at the University of Notre Dame aspires to create, sustain, and celebrate an inclusive environment for all of its citizens.
+The Department of Chemistry & Biochemistry at the University of Notre Dame aspires to create, sustain, and celebrate an inclusive environment for all of its citizens.
 Diversity is viewed in the broadest terms to include gender identity, race, ethnicity, religion, disabilities, socioeconomic background, sexual orientation, and a host of other personal realities with which individuals may identify.
-The culture of the Department is meant to prepare all of its members to enjoy unparalleled success in the global chemistry community, which is becoming increasingly diverse.
+The culture of the department is meant to prepare all of its members to enjoy unparalleled success in the global chemistry community, which is becoming increasingly diverse.
 Such a culture can only be achieved and sustained by recruiting and retaining students, faculty, and staff from diverse groups that are often underrepresented.
-In pursuing this goal, the Department emphasizes education, information, and coaching on issues of diversity and provides gateways for its citizens to readily access these opportunities.
+In pursuing this goal, the department emphasizes education, information, and coaching on issues of diversity and provides gateways for its citizens to readily access these opportunities.
 In striving to maintain a nurturing and collegial climate, the Department promptly addresses all forms of harassment and the perpetuation of stereotypes and misconceptions.

+Our department's commitment to diversity and inclusion is reflected in a steady rise in the percentages of under-represented minorities and women enrolled in our graduate program over the past several years.
 The gender composition of our tenured and tenure-track faculty is also shifting toward a higher percentage of women overall, as well as more women in the senior ranks.